padma-into-git/Pongs-Paddles/README.md

 # Pongs-Paddles

 This Game showcases a Simple Ball Game that can be played by a Player with the Computer.
+Press "Space" Key to start playing!!!

 #Javascript